 ICC 2020: Workshop Information

-For workshop abstracts, click on the individual titles in the table or see below for the full list.
+For workshop abstracts and presenter bios, click on the individual titles in the table or see below for the full list.

 Presenters: Divya Chaudhry (Vanderbilt University), María Luján Stasevicius (Rice University), and Kevin Garcia Cruz (Sage Hill School)